Contact Hypersurfaces in Uniruled Symplectic Manifolds Always Separate: The proof

+Any connected component of $\mM'$ on which the above intersection number is nonzero is then a smooth loop with the stated property. \end{proof}

-We shall borrow an idea from \cite{AlbersBramhamWendl} and consider a connected infinite cover of~$M$, defined by cutting $M$ open along~$V$ to produce a cobordism with boundary $-V \sqcup V$, and then gluing together an infinite chain of copies $\{ M_n \}_{n \in \ZZ}$ of this cobordism.
-Specifically, if we denote for each $n \in \ZZ$ the boundary of the cobordism $M_n$ by
+In order to apply this lemma in proving the main result, we shall borrow an idea from \cite{AlbersBramhamWendl}.
+Observe that by \eqref{eqn:GWuniruled}, $[V] \in H_*(M;\QQ)$ must be nontrivial, so~$V$ is nonseparating.
+One can therefore construct a connected infinite cover of~$M$, defined by cutting $M$ open along~$V$ to produce a cobordism with boundary $-V \sqcup V$, and then gluing together an infinite chain of copies $\{ M_n \}_{n \in \ZZ}$ of this cobordism.
+Denote for each $n \in \ZZ$ the boundary of the cobordism $M_n$ by

 then each $V_n^\pm$ has a neighborhood in $M_n$ naturally identified with a suitable half-neighborhood of~$V$ in~$M$, and we use these identifications to glue $M_n$ to $M_{n+1}$ along $V_n^+ = V_{n+1}^-$.
 This produces a smooth, connected and noncompact manifold (see Figure~\ref{fig:infiniteChain})